 In addition to the WSE’s shared Environmental Health and Engineering program with the Bloomberg School of Public Health, there are several other undergraduate and graduate programs that touch on several areas of sustainability.
 Such programs include but are not limited to a Master of Science in Environmental Planning and Management, a Master of Science in Bioengineering Innovation & Design, and a Master of Science in Environmental Engineering and Science.

-Through the School of Advanced International Studies in Washington, D.C., students can earn their MA in Energy, Resources, and the Environment.This program prepares students to solve the world’s most pressing issues surrounding climate change, natural resources, and energy policy and sources.
+Through the School of Advanced International Studies in Washington, D.C., students can earn their MA in International Relations with a focus area of Development, Climate, and Sustainability.This program prepares students to solve the world’s most pressing issues surrounding climate change, natural resources, and energy policy and sources.
 SAIS is also offering a new online Master of Art in Sustainable Energy program, which prepares working professionals to shape the future of renewable energy and was designed to fill key skill gaps across the energy sector including in key areas such as consulting, market research, policy, strategic advising, and more.

 The Alliance for a Healthier World is a Johns Hopkins University signature initiative that integrates university-wide expertise and diverse perspectives to unlock groundbreaking knowledge addressing unresolved global health challenges.
 Healthy environments are one of the four thematic areas, with the goal to identify how global climate change and environmental degradation at local, regional and global levels pose risks for decreasing equities in human health and nutrition as well as develop sustainable solutions on how to best act to protect health and nutrition.